Víctor Álvarez (footballer)

-Víctor Guillermo Álvarez Delgado ([ˈbiɣtoɾ ˈalβaɾeθ]; born 14 March 1993) is a Spanish professional footballer.
+Víctor Guillermo Álvarez Delgado ([ˈbiɣtoɾ ˈalβaɾeθ]; born 14 March 1993) is a Spanish professional footballer for Tercera Federación club L'Hospitalet.
 Mainly a left-back, he can also play as a left winger.

 Club career

 Espanyol

-Born in Barcelona, Catalonia, Álvarez made his senior debut at only 17, competing with RCD Espanyol's reserves in the fourth division.
+Born in Barcelona, Catalonia, Álvarez made his senior debut at only 17, competing with RCD Espanyol's reserves in the Tercera División.
 On 6 March 2011, he made his first-team – and La Liga – debut, replacing fellow youth graduate David García for the last two minutes of a 1–0 away loss to Levante UD.

 On 25 March 2013, Álvarez signed a new four-year deal with the Pericos, being also definitely promoted to the main squad.
 However, he underwent surgery in late May due to a cardiovascular disease, only returning to the fields six months later in the 4–1 away win against Rayo Vallecano.

 Álvarez scored his first competitive goal for Espanyol on 15 January 2014, helping to a 4–2 home victory over AD Alcorcón in the round of 16 of the Copa del Rey.
-His first in the league came on 22 September 2015, in a 1–0 defeat of Valencia CF also at the Estadi Cornellà-El Prat.
+His only in the league came on 22 September 2015, in a 1–0 defeat of Valencia CF also at the Estadi Cornellà-El Prat.